mbid/mbid.github.io/posts/stop-using-rest-for-state-synchronization/index.md

 Depending on how critical the app is, it might also be OK to just ignore the problem since it usually doesn't occur too often.

 But even when our backend receives and processes the two requests in the same order that they were sent in, our logic for displaying the spinner is wrong:
-Note that we set `showSpinner = true` before kicking of a POST request, and we set `showSpinner = false` when we receive the reply.
+Note that we set `showSpinner = true` before kicking off a POST request, and we set `showSpinner = false` when we receive the reply.
-The problem is that when we set `showSpinner = false` at the end of a request, we don't take into account that other request might still be in-flight.
+The problem is that when we set `showSpinner = false` at the end of a request, we don't take into account that another request might still be in-flight.
 This results in us hiding the spinner when we receive the first response already even though the second request is still in progress.

 We can fix the spinner logic by replacing the `showSpinner` flag by a `requestCount` integer, which we increment before and decrement after requests.